 Well, it’s time to boot this sucker:

 The story is pretty simple but very Sci-Fi B-movish: an evil mad scientist called Dr. Proton creates an army of robots to conquer the world and only one man can stop him: Megam… sorry, Duke Nukem!
 And don’t be fooled by the title screen.
-You see, when Apogee created this game, they failed to notice that was already another character called Duke Nukem (one of Captain Planet’s villains), so they change the title to Duke Nukum to avoid legal problems.
+You see, when Apogee created this game, they failed to notice that there was already another character called Duke Nukem (one of Captain Planet’s villains), so they change the title to Duke Nukum to avoid legal problems.
 However, Apogee later found out that the name “Duke Nukem” was never registered, so they change it back in the sequel.
 However, it’s still possible to find earlier versions of this game with the original Duke Nukem title.

 The gameplay is actually pretty simple: you take control of Duke throughout ten levels per episode and face Dr. Proton at the end of the last level of each episode.
 You need to reach the end of each level and go through a door that takes you to the next level (except obviously, the last level), destroying several enemies and avoiding traps, initially with just your futuristic weapon.
-You can collect all sorts of items along the way, like extra guns to upgrade your weapon (only to increase the fire rate), helpful items like grappling claws or jumping boots (which some can be carried from level to level, but you’ll lose them all at the beginning of each episode), items just to gain points and healing items.
+You can collect all sorts of items along the way, like extra guns to upgrade your weapon (only to increase the fire rate), helpful items like grappling claws or jumping boots (which some can be carried from level to level, but you’ll lose them all at the beginning of each episode) and items just to gain points and also healing items.

 The first episode is extremely easy and great for beginners, however the second episode might the hardest and longest of them all and the third episode might be a bit easier than the second one, but it has the toughest boss fight of all three.
 But you can play the episodes in whatever order you prefer.
 The first one, called Shrapnel City is your first battle against Dr. Proton as he attacks with his Techbot army.
 In the second episode (Mission: Moonbase), after defeating Dr. Proton in the previous episode, he flees to his hidden base on the moon and Duke gives chase after him and in the third episode (Trapped in the Future), Dr. Proton uses a time machine to escape to the future, but again Duke follows him for their final confrontation.